Risedronate sodium hemipentahydrate

 Tell your doctor if you are taking any other medicines, including any that you buy

 without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines and risedronate may interfere with each other.
-These include:
+Some medicines and risedronate may interfere with each other if taken at the same

 These medicines may be affected by risedronate or may affect how well it works.
 You